mertvn/vnsorter/README.md

 ## Configuration

+### Easy
+  Use the GUI.
+### Hard
-### Open config.json in a text editor and change these values to your liking:
+Open config.json in a text editor and change these values to your liking:

   "source": folder